Russia rights groups fear crackdown as law changes

 Critics say the law, approved by 323-4 in the 450-seat chamber, is part of a crackdown on civil liberties and the opposition movement that has been protesting against Putin's return to the presidency for a new six-year term.

-"This is an odious, repressive bill that seeks to halt the wave of public protests," said Boris Nemtsov, an opposition leader and one of the organisers of the protest wave that began last December after alleged fraud in a parliamentary election.
+"This is an odious, repressive bill that seeks to halt the wave of public protests," said Boris Nemtsov, an opposition leader.

 The draft law could put at risk the work of organisations such as Amnesty International, which campaigns for human rights, and Transparency International, a corruption watchdog, he added.

-It follows rapid passage of a law increasing fines for protesters as well as raids on the homes of protest organisers in the wake of Putin's return to the Kremlin on May 7.

-The law on NGOs requires three readings in the Duma and one in the upper house.
-Under it, any NGO that receives foreign funding and refuses to register as a "foreign agent" and comply with the new law could face suspension for up to six months without a court order.
+Under the law, which requires three readings in the Duma and one in the upper house, any NGO that receives foreign funding and refuses to register as a "foreign agent" and comply with the new law could face suspension for up to six months without a court order.

 "The law contradicts the Russian Federation's constitution, which calls for political diversity and ensures every citizen has the right to participate in managing state affairs," said Mikhail Fedotov, head of Putin's advisory human rights council.

-But United Russia, which has a simple majority in the Duma, said the law was needed to guarantee openness about NGOs.
+But Putin's United Russia party, which has a simple majority in the Duma, said the law was needed to guarantee openness about NGOs.

 "The bill does not ban foreign financing, it only calls for honesty.
 As one says one's name when introducing oneself to others, NGOs should in the same way be saying who they are when they introduce themselves," United Russia deputy Irina Yarovaya, who co-authored the bill, told the Duma.

-GOLOS, an organisation that receives foreign funding and compiled allegations of fraud in the parliamentary election, said it believed it was the target of the draft law on NGOs.
+GOLOS, an organisation that receives foreign funding and compiled allegations of fraud in a parliamentary election last December which helped prompt a wave of protests against Putin, said it believed the new law was aimed against its operations.

 "Honestly, I have no doubt that this is primarily aimed against GOLOS," said Grigory Melkanyants, the organisation's deputy director.